api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 ### Award the winning bid

-After a winning bid is determined, the Auctioneer creates a cryptographic signature and submits in on the OEV Network.
+After the winning bid is determined, the Auctioneer creates a cryptographic signature and submits it in on the OEV Network.
 The signature is to be used on the target chain when capturing the OEV opportunity by the auction winner.

 ### Poll for awarded bid

-Searchers should monitor the OEV Network for the winning bid transaction frequently to make use of the award as soon as the transaction is mined.
+Searchers should monitor the OEV Network for the winning bid transaction to make use of the award as soon as possible.

 ### Capture the OEV opportunity